Fan’s death at Braves game raises stadium safety questions

-There is precedent for a team raising its stadium rails following a fan death.
+There is a precedent for a team raising the height of its stadium rails following a fan death.

-At the Texas Rangers’ ballpark in Arlington, Texas, higher railings were installed in 2012.
-That was done one year after Shannon Stone, a firefighter attending a game with his 6-year-old son, fell about 20 feet after reaching for a foul ball tossed into the stands.
+At the Texas Rangers’ facility in Arlington, Texas, higher railings were installed in 2012, one year after Shannon Stone, a firefighter attending a game with his 6-year-old son, fell about 20 feet after reaching out for a foul ball tossed into the stands.
 The Rangers raised those railings from 33 inches to 42 inches, at a cost of $1.1 million.

 Murrey’s death was the third in eight years at Turner Field.
 In 2013, a fan’s death was ruled a suicide.
 In 2008, police cited alcohol as a factor after a man died.

 Murrey, 60, of Alpharetta, Georgia, was pronounced dead at Grady Memorial Hospital following his fall in the seventh inning of the Braves-Yankees game.

 The Fulton County medical examiner on Monday ruled the death was an accident caused by blunt force injuries to his head and torso.
 The medical examiner said toxicology results will not be available for several weeks.